 Google had a problem.
 They always ranked websites based on content and external links.
 That’s fine and dandy for big websites, but what they realized is that large corporation with huge budgets could produce new blog posts and pay for thousands of dollars in links each month.
 And if that wasn’t bad enough, Yelp and every other local business site would dominate rankings for local search terms such as “find a painter” or “hire an accountant” or “auto mechanics in Chicago.”

-There is nothing a local business could do to compete with national websites with massive funding.
+There is nothing a local business or franchise location could do to compete with national websites with massive funding.
 So local businesses where just out of luck.

 But Google figured it out.
 They realized that their users didn’t want to go to the big chains or local business websites.
 They realized, users were just skipping Google and going right to Yelp when they were looking for a local businesses.
 That’s when they decided to change the game.
 This was really important because Google Ads relies on people searching for businesses so if people were skipping Google, then no ad revenue!